adrianomr/observability/readme.md

 Observability delivers information about the application.
 Business and technical information.
 It helps Product teams to make better decisions about product development.

 ## Pratical Projects

+### Grafana

+This project will monitor a stock portfolio ms with grafana.
+The ms is a Java/Springboot ms. The key objectives are to monitor if grafana integration will increse latency, and also to determine the valuable metrics that grafana provides.
+The project repo in github is this: https://github.com/adrianomr/stocks-portfolio

+#### Latency

+There were no latency changes after adding grafana and prometeus integration.

+#### Key Metrics

+##### Micrometer JVM

+Micrometer has a default dashboard that utilizes prometeus data to monitor requests rate, request errors, request duration, JVM Heap, JVM Non-Heap, JVM total memory, cpu usage, threads, log events and some other metrics.